charguer/optitrust/sc_artifact.md

 Then, running the transformation script and checking its output should take no more than 2 minutes.

+**Note:** we pushed really hard to provide a container with OptiTrust and its dependencies already installed but things didn't work out well.
+Because containers are not designed to work GUI apps we experienced some un-consistent behaviour of the program.
+Hence, to reproduce the same diffs as the ones in the paper installing OptiTrust is mandatory.

 We first list the OCaml packages required, and then detail further on the instructions for installing those packages using opam, the package manager for OCaml.